 I get questions about non-dairy milk often.
-I use the phrase 'non-dairy milk' because there's so many varieties and sometimes it's really up to your preference-there's nut milks, soy milk, hemp milk.
+I use the phrase 'non-dairy milk' because there are so many varieties and sometimes it's really up to your preference there's nut milks, soy milk, hemp milk.
 A lot of people know that they can make their own almond or nut milk- did you know that you can also make your own rice milk?
 Rice milk is a grain milk made by processing rice.
 You probably already have the ingredients at home, it's super inexpensive- just a fraction of the price that rice milk sells for at stores!

 All you need to make brown rice milk is brown rice, vanilla extract and an optional sweetener (such as agave) to taste.
 You also need a cheesecloth to use as a strainer.
 You can buy cheesecloth at cooking stores or health food stores, the tighter it's woven the better (ultra fine is the best).
 Here on the island, we found something similar to cheesecloth at Ace Hardware!